DOWNLOAD JXRAY MEMORY ANALYZER

 Added detection of memory leaks (leak-like object patterns)

 Improved presentation of the object tree and some other parts of the

 If a thread throwing OutOfMemoryError is detected, its stack trace is printed in a

 separate section, along with local variables for faster diagnostics of the root cause

-Performance improvements for some corner cases, e.g. when the dump contains
+Performance improvements in some corner cases, e.g. when the dump contains extremely

 At run time, the tool now detects when it's short of memory (runs GC very